BahadirHakanYuksel/musical-mind-ai/README.md

 - Softmax activation in the output layer for multi-class probability distribution.

 The model uses the Adam optimizer and sparse categorical crossentropy loss.
 Early stopping is employed to prevent overfitting.

+### Transformer Model

+The second approach uses a **Transformer-based model** built on Facebook's Wav2Vec2 architecture:

+- Utilizes pre-trained audio transformers for feature extraction
+- Processes raw audio waveforms directly without manual feature extraction
+- Fine-tuned for instrument classification task
+- Custom implementation to handle compatibility issues with weight normalization

+The transformer model leverages self-attention mechanisms to capture temporal relationships in audio data.

+## Model Comparison

+The `src/model_comparison.py` script evaluates and compares the performance of both CNN and Transformer models on the same test dataset.
+The comparison includes:

+- Accuracy metrics for both models
+- Class-wise precision, recall, and F1 scores
+- Confusion matrices to visualize classification patterns
+- Relative improvement analysis

+Results indicate that the Transformer model achieves slightly better performance (73.33% accuracy) compared to the CNN model (70.00% accuracy), representing a 4.76% relative improvement.

 ## Activation Functions Comparison